-As part of this effort, the New Braunfels Police Department is also encouraged to:
+As part of this effort, the New Braunfels Police Department is now required by law to:

-- 1) Perform an independent search analysis on the search data collected in the first quarter of 2017. - 2) Commission data audits in 2017 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+- 1) Perform an independent search analysis on the search data collected throughout 2018. - 2) Commission data audits in 2017 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.

-The New Braunfels Police Department has, once again, complied with the Texas Racial Profiling Law.
+The New Braunfels Police Department has complied with the Texas Racial Profiling Law.